 Improving Soft Skills

-College and universities may not do a good enough job in teaching students the so-called soft skills of communication and problem solving.
+College and universities may not do a good enough job teaching students the so-called soft skills of communication and problem-solving.
 Needless to say, that collaboration is the key in today’s working world, as teams are spread across the globe, working together yet remotely.
-Communication skills are the success to collaboration in almost any field.
+Communication skills are the success of cooperation in almost any field.
 This includes knowing how to speak during conference calls, how to write professional emails and reports, how to ask questions, and how to deliver feedback.

-Problem-solving is another critical soft skill for college students who want to ensure they are prepared for the working world.
-Knowing how to handle challenges, solve problems creatively, and find solutions when there is no guide is important.
-This means being flexible and relying on experience, rather than your course content when you approach problems.
+Problem-solving is another critical soft skill for college students who want to prepare for the working world.
+Knowing how to handle challenges, solve problems creatively, and find solutions when there is no guide.
+This means being flexible and relying on experience rather than your course content when you approach problems.

 Know How to Deal with Failure